voormedia/jsonit/README.md

 # Jsonit

 Jsonit provides a way to quickly construct handcrafted json documents.
+Jsonit requires objects to respond to `#to_json`.
+It will attempt to load the json gem if this is not the case.

 ## Usage